Life After Endometriosis Surgery: How to Build Your Post-Op Care Team

 What to look for: Therapists experienced with chronic pain, chronic illness, health-related trauma, or somatic-based approaches (like EMDR or somatic experiencing) are often a particularly good fit.
 Support groups, whether in person or online, can also be incredibly validating.

+You don’t have to do everything at once.
 Start with what feels most urgent or accessible.
-For many people, that’s acupuncture and pelvic PT in the first few weeks, with nutrition, mental health and other support layered in as capacity + need allows.
+For many people, that’s acupuncture and pelvic PT in the first few weeks, with nutrition, mental health, and other support layered in as capacity and need allow.

 Ask your providers for referrals.
-A good endo specialist will have network of trusted colleagues.
+A good endo specialist will have a network of trusted colleagues.
 Don’t be afraid to ask who they recommend.

 Look for providers who “get” endo.
 Not every therapist, nutritionist, GI doc, or PT has experience with endometriosis.
 It makes a difference when your provider understands the complexity of this disease and doesn’t minimize your experience.